memoryforensics1/VolExp/README.md

 This program allows the user to access a Memory Dump.
 It can also function as a plugin to the Volatility Framework (<https://github.com/volatilityfoundation/volatility>).
 This program functions similarly to Process Explorer/Hacker, but additionally it allows the user access to a Memory Dump (or access the real-time memory on the computer using Memtriag).
-This program can run from Windows and Linux machines, but can only use Windows memory images.
+This program can run from Windows, Linux and MacOS machines, but can only use Windows memory images.

 ### Quick Start
 1. Download the volexp.py file (download the memtriage.py file as well and replace it with your memtriage.py file if you want to use memtriage <https://github.com/gleeda/memtriage>).